 If the rash is worsening after trying remedies for 48 hours, or not responding after you’ve tried after 3-5 days, you may need to speak to a doctor.
 Also, even though poison ivy can be itchy and uncomfortable, try your best not to scratch.

 Heat rash usually occurs in areas where the sweat glands are blocked and sweat is unable to come out of your skin.
 The rash can look like red patches, tiny blisters or bumps with pus inside.
 They may appear under a diaper, under heavy creams, in intense heat and under thick clothing worn in the heat.
 Heat rash is not always itchy and usually goes away on its own once the skin cools down.

 If your skin has been exposed to the sun for too long, it will become red, swollen or possibly blistered.
 You may also have a headache, dry mouth, fatigue and in some rare cases you may not be able to think clearly.
 Sun poisoning can always be prevented.
 Try to limit your time in the sun, especially between 10am and 2pm, which is when the sun is most intense.
 Also, be sure to drink plenty of non-alcoholic fluids and wear sunscreen that is at least 30 SPF.

-Annoying mosquitos, black flies, greenhead flies or whatever flying irritant lives near you, can leave a red mark or marks on your skin.
-Quite often these are itchy and get better in 2-3 days.
-A topical hydrocortisone cream or calamine lotion often does the trick and there are usually not any blisters.
+Mosquitos, black flies, greenhead flies and other kinds of insects can leave itchy red marks on your skin.
+These bites usually do not cause blisters and tend to heal within 2-3 days.
+A topical hydrocortisone cream or calamine lotion often does the trick.

-If you or your child encounters a rash or bite that you’re concerned about, you can speak to a doctor 24/7 using LiveHealth Online.
+If you or your child has a rash or bite that you’re concerned about, you can have a visit with a doctor online 24/7 using LiveHealth Online.